isabellahu77/Isabella_BSE_Portfolio/index.md

 - humidity and temperature sensor: detects and measures dampness and air temperature
 - passive buzzer: plays variety of tones that could be modified
 - digital intensity module: digital light intensity sensor integrated circuit used for two-wire serial bus interface
-- solar panel, push button module, display module, control board, led module
+- solar panel, push button module, LCD display module, control board, led module control board (development board, controls microcontroller) supplies energy to sensors to measure data (temp, humidity, light intensity).
+Data is displayed on LCD display module and is used to compute the angle the solar tracker is supposed to move to.

 ## Progress:
 - finished building portion of project